filecoin-project/filecoin-docs/docs/get-started/lotus/installation.md

 > 12D3KooWRTQoDUhWVZH9z5u9XmaFDvFw14YkcW7dSBFJ8CuzDHnu, [/ip4/67.212.85.202/tcp/10906]
 ```

-Or check the current version of lotus node as well as network.
+Or check the current version of your Lotus node as well as network.

 ```sh
 lotus version